sidharthv96/tambola/README.md

 All of you should join Zoom to play the game.

-Go to link to get your ticket.
+Open the [game portal](https://tambola.sidharth.dev/) to get your ticket.
 Each ticket will have a name and 15 numbers.
 ![Ticket](assets/img/ticket.png)

 The Tambola masters will announce numbers between 1 and 90 on call and you can mark them on your tickets.